 This course is designed to help students slow down and develop keen reading and analytical skills as the class thinks through a range of troubling and/or inspiring issues using textual analysis to help us formulate our responses.

 ENLS 203.
-Introductory Topics in Race and Literature.
+Introduction to Race and Literature.
 1 Credit.